aranganath24/ARSC5040_GIS_2024/syllabus.md

 ## Final project

-In addition to the assignments, you must submit a final project, which is due by **Wednesday, May 4, at 11:59 PM**.
-On our final day of class (**April 28**), you will give a brief (~7 minute) "lightning talk" on your project-in-progress, which will allow us to all learn from each other (and perhaps help you identify opportunities for future collaboration with your classmates).
+In addition to the assignments, you must submit a final project, which is due by **Monday, May 6, at 5:00 PM**.
+On our final day of class (**May 2nd**), you will give a brief (~7 minute) "lightning talk" on your project-in-progress, which will allow us to all learn from each other (and perhaps help you identify opportunities for future collaboration with your classmates).

 See below for various project options.
 The goal of the projects is to give you an opportunity to make progress on a project that will yield some tangible benefit to you in the future (i.e. a publication, a lesson plan, a dataset etc.).